 What Is Cleo?

-“We serve 20-30 year olds [sic], and 60 percent of them have overdrafts and they use credit cards.
+“We serve 20 to 30-year-olds, and 60 percent of them have overdrafts and they use credit cards.
 There’s nothing out there that helps them make better decisions in the long term, nothing that guides them through this sort of stuff,” Hussey-Yeo told the Center for Data Innovation in an interview.

-In a comment to Forbes, Hussey-Yeo further clarified Cleo’s mission: “Traditional financial products, such as overdraft fees or credit cards, don’t work for millennials.
+In a comment to Forbes, he explained, “Traditional financial products, such as overdraft fees or credit cards, don’t work for millennials.
 This generation expects intuitive and supportive technology that speaks its language without complexity or condescension.”

 What Do They Offer?